 #MyPrideIs is all about bringing our communities together, and we would LOVE you be a part of it!
 Below are some of the ways you can get involved.

 - To be featured in our campaign, send us a photo of you which represents pride for you and complete the sentence "My pride is...".
-You can send this to email@example.com
+You can send this to firstname.lastname@example.org with the email title "My Pride Is"

 - Share you favourite memory of a pride event on social media with your friends and family using #MyPrideIs